Certora/gambit/icst2024/README.md

 # ICST2024 Data Repo

 This directory has the scripts for reproducing the plots for our [ICST 2024 paper](https://conf.researchr.org/details/icst-2024/icst-2024-industry/2/Towards-Mutation-guided-Test-Suites-for-Smart-Contracts).
 You can find out more about ERCx's test suite [here](https://ercx.runtimeverification.com/).
+The mutants for this paper were generated using commit `88e145b`.
+It will produce 64 mutants; as we mentioned in the paper, we manually inspected them and used 48 for the paper's evaluation.
+The ones that were removed are undetectable because they were changes in an internal function that only impacted other internal functions.

 We provide the following results here: